 In bankruptcy, being married has its advantages and disadvantages.

-One disadvantage is that a non-filing spouse’s income must be included in the bankruptcy case of the other spouse.
+One disadvantage is that a non-filing spouse’s income must be included in the eligibility analysis for the bankruptcy case of the other spouse.

 Both Spouse’s Incomes Must Be “Included” In Bankruptcy Schedules

 Here’s the scenario: One spouse has certain debts which are only in that spouse’s name and may have even been incurred entirely prior to the marriage.
 He (or she) wants to file a bankruptcy, Chapter 7 or Chapter 13, to deal with those debts without involving their spouse.